PhaseAug: A Differentiable Augmentation for Speech Synthesis to Simulate One-to-Many Mapping

 While Zhao \etal{} \cite{diffaug} and Karras \etal{} \cite{stylegan2ada} report that DiffAugment could prevent discriminator overfitting, we observe that MPD and MSD show similar accuracy patterns with or without PhaseAug.
 We expect that this is caused by the difference between unconditional and conditional generative models.
 While accuracy patterns are similar, mean of MPD outputs (closer to $0.5$) are shown that MPD provides more useful information to the generator with our method.
 In addition, leaking of PhaseAug is negligible, since MOS of augmented signals do not have significant difference with ground truth.

-We compare our method with objective evaluation metrics, MAE, M-STFT, PESQ, MCD, and V/UV F$1$ score, but they are not perfect metrics since they measure difference between generated signal and the exact ground truth signal in a one-to-many mapping problem.
-Moreover, periodicity artifact is shown in very short moment, these metrics are not appropriate to evaluate the artifact.
-Since listeners focus on samples' global naturalness instead of temporal artifact, MOS is also not a appropriate metric for the artifact.
-In addition, we also tested our method to VITS \cite{vits}, a GAN-based end-to-end text-to-speech (E2E TTS) model, but it was hard to measure objective evaluation metrics since E2E TTS is a more complex one-to-many problem than neural vocoding.
+We compare our method with several objective evaluation metrics.
+However, these metrics have limitations as they measure the difference between the generated signals and the ground truth signals in a one-to-many mapping problem.
+Moreover, periodicity artifact is observed in short moments, these metrics are not appropriate for evaluating it.
+Listeners focus on samples' global naturalness, not temporal artifact, so MOS is not an appropriate metric for it.
+However, pairwise test shows significant differences.
+We also tested our method to VITS \cite{vits}, a GAN-based end-to-end text-to-speech (E2E TTS) model.
+However measuring objective evaluation metrics was difficult as E2E TTS is a more complex one-to-many problem than neural vocoding.

 Since PhaseAug could approximate differentiable time-shift, we could train a shift-equivariant speech synthesis model by applying it to hidden latents and output of model without filtered nonlinearity \cite{bigvgan,aliasfreegan}.
 In addition, PhaseAug is also applicable as data augmentation to other speech synthesis models such as neural audio upsampling \cite{nuwave, nuwave2}, while we focus on applying it as a DiffAugment for GAN-based vocoders.